Our Services

 War, internal strife, floods, earthquakes, drought, unemployment, loss of breadwinners, and pure poverty have been affecting Afghans for many decades.
 As a result, people suffer from pain, hunger, homelessness, and loss of wealth and loved ones.
 While enjoying the peace and prosperity of our places of residence in America and elsewhere, our hearts ache for these people, and our conscience calls upon us to give of what we have been given.

-• Emergency Aid for victims of floods in
+• Emergency assistance for victims of floods in Nangarhar, Zabul, and Kandahar in the Fall of 2021.

-For further information and/or to donate, please click the DONATE button on the top of the page or contact us at [email protected].
+If you are able and interested to donate, please click the DONATE button on the top of the page or contact us at info@afghanengineers.org.

 Promote Technical Capacities (Capacity Development)